afasulo/afasulo/README.md

 ![Matrix Animation](matrix-code-animation-gif-free-animated-background-716.gif)

 Systems engineer specializing in HPC, distributed systems, and low-level performance optimization with an eye towards security, automation, and resilience.
 I have 6+ years of consistent experience in system administration, network engineering, and low level programming.
 My background in low-level systems has built a strong intuition for troubleshooting complex architectures and engineering robust solutions.
 Built production tools at Sandia National Laboratories that reduced petabyte-scale data analysis from weeks to milliseconds and automated HPC infrastructure deployment.
-Currently exploring algorithmic theory, GPU computing, cryptographic protocols and many other things that grab my curiosity.
+Currently exploring algorithmic theory, GPU computing, numerical computing, cryptographic protocols and many other things that grab my curiosity.

-Currently completing B.S. in Computer Science & Mathematics (Dec 2025) while exploring GPU computing, Numerical computing, distributed systems, and cryptographic protocols.

 ---